 The School of Education Graduate Admissions Office has information about applying as a non-matriculated student.

 Is the Bilingual Extension appropriate for those who plan to work in settings other than grades 1-6?

-Up to six credits in advanced standing (transfer credits) may be allowed for graduate work satisfactorily completed at institutions other than The City College, provided that the student's advisor and program head deem the work appropriate to the student's program of study and an official transcript is on file.
+Up to six credits in advanced standing (transfer credits) may be allowed for graduate work satisfactorily completed at institutions other than The City College, provided that the student's advisor and program director deem the work appropriate to the student's program of study and an official transcript is on file.
 The course or courses for which such credit is sought must have been completed within the three-year period prior to the date of matriculation in the graduate program, and may not have been used toward another degree.
 After acceptance to the program, students should meet with their advisor to determine their eligibility to receive transfer credits.

 What is the cost of tuition?

 Click here for City College tuition and fees.

 I have experience as a teacher in another country.
 Can I be certified in New York?

 There are two primary ways to obtain New York State teaching certification: